Wednesday, January 20, 2016

 In April 1972 he was traded to the Expos with Mike Jorgensen and Tim Foli for Rusty Staub.
 It was in Montreal that Singleton had his first of many productive seasons, hitting 23 home runs with 103 RBI (fifth in the NL), 100 runs, 123 walks (one behind the NL leader) and a .302 batting average.
 After 1974, he was traded to the Baltimore Orioles with Mike Torrez for Dave McNally and two others.

 In Baltimore, Singleton established himself as a true offensive asset.
-His .328 batting average in 1977 was third best in the AL, and is still an Orioles record which he currently shares with Roberto Alomar.
+His .328 batting average in 1977 was third best in the AL, and is still an Orioles record that he currently shares with Roberto Alomar.
 His .438 on-base percentage (in 1977), 118 walks (in 1975) and 35 switch-hit home runs (in 1979) are still Orioles records.

 Singleton is one of only six players in major league history to hit 35 or more home runs in a season as a switch-hitter.
 He also ranks in the Orioles' top 10 all-time in most offensive categories, including home runs, RBI and batting average.
 During his career, Singleton was named to the American League All-Star team in 1977, '79 and '81.
 He was named Most Valuable Oriole in 1975, '77 and '79.